-In the summer of 2016, six singers from Oriel, and three from the Donegal Gaeltacht, were filmed singing Oriel songs, together with three local instrumental musicians from the wider Oriel region including Counties Armagh, Louth and south Down, who selected tunes from the music manuscripts collections, published in facsimile in A Hidden Ulster (AHU 421-507).
+In the summer of 2018, five singers from Oriel, and three from the Donegal Gaeltacht, were filmed singing Oriel songs, together with three local instrumental musicians from the wider Oriel region including Counties Armagh, Louth and south Down, who selected tunes from the music manuscripts collections, published in facsimile in A Hidden Ulster (AHU 421-507).
 The harp music which was selected, much of it listed in A Hidden Ulster, necessitated research for manuscript sources in the Bunting Collection at QUB.
 The instrumental musicians were commissioned to give a short commentary on tunes selected and to transcribe the music from manuscript.

 There has been a longstanding linguistic and song connection between the Donegal Gaeltacht and Oriel, with the general trend among singers of Oriel being to look to the Donegal Gaeltacht as a source for song from the living oral tradition.
 This trend has continued for many years, with Oriel singers little realising the wealth of song on their own doorstep, hidden in manuscript and recording.
 Indeed Oriel enriched the Donegal tradition, with many songs which had found their way into the Donegal repertoire.
 ORIEL ARTS aims to mutually enrich and consolidate that longstanding bond.